Stockholm Exhibition (1930): Impact

 The largest and finest-preserved collection of early functionalist housing is the residential settlement Södra Ängby, Bromma.
 Södra Ängby consists of about 500 single-family homes during the years 1933 to 1939, all in the functionalist style.
 One of the earliest examples was the house architect Sven Markelius built for himself at Nockeby 1930–31.

-These housing districts were directly influenced by the 1930 fair, were designed by the same architects, and were built around cooperative Social Democrats values.
+These housing districts were directly influenced by the 1930 fair, were designed by the same architects, and were built around cooperative Social Democratic values.
 Social housing was, in turn, a significant element in the development of the Swedish idea of Folkhemmet.

-Åhrén was to collaborate with the sociologist, reformer and Nobel Prize winner Gunnar Myrdal from 1932 though 1935 on a social housing commission, and in 1934 they co-authored The Housing Question as a Social Planning Problem, a work that would prove influential in the structuring of the Social Democratic Swedish society.
-Markelius and the Swedish reformer Alva Myrdal collaborated on a design for a 57-unit communal-living Collective House in the center of Stockholm, in 1935. and Prime Minister Per Albin Hansson, who coined the word Folkhemmet, himself moved into an Åhrén-designed functionalist house in 1936.
+Åhrén was to collaborate with the sociologist, reformer and Nobel Prize winner Gunnar Myrdal from 1932 through 1935 on a social housing commission, and in 1934 they co-authored The Housing Question as a Social Planning Problem, a work that would prove influential in the structuring of the Social Democratic Swedish society.
+Markelius and the Swedish reformer Alva Myrdal collaborated on a design for a 57-unit communal-living Collective House in the center of Stockholm, in 1935, and Prime Minister Per Albin Hansson, who coined the word Folkhemmet, himself moved into an Åhrén-designed functionalist house in 1936.